hayde0264/CS-Degree/Swift/Functions.md

 */
 ```

-## Functions with multiple inputs single output
+## Functions with multiple inputs and a single output

-Functions can have multiple input parameters, which are written with the **function's parenthesis**, seperated by **commas**.
+Functions can have multiple input parameters, which are written with the **function's parenthesis**, separated by **commas**.

 ``` swift
 // multiple inputs single output (String)